What’s for Dinner?

 Sancocho – Root Vegetable and Plantain Soup

-This recipe for a one-pot wonder soup is more like a comforting stew of root vegetables simmered in a tantalizing blend of Latin flavors until the broth is gently thickened and rendered sweet and mild.
+This recipe and video by Rican Vegan for a one-pot wonder soup is more like a comforting stew of root vegetables simmered in a tantalizing blend of Latin flavors until the broth is gently thickened and rendered sweet and mild.

 The variety and delight of plant-based cooking is endless, and can include the many international cuisines that put the emphasis on plant ingredients, such as Mexican, Greek, Asian, Middle Eastern, Indian, Ethiopian, and Italian.
 See our list of veg recipe websites and blogs and explore delicious main dishes, appetizers, soups, desserts, breakfast foods, and more!